Tickets to some attractions provided by Visit Indy. All opinions are my own.

 5- Discover a new Game at ACTION & ATOMIC DUCKPIN BOWLING

-Bowling is fun any time of year at a regular bowling alley, but retro bowling is even more fun.
+Bowling is fun any time of year at a regular bowling alley, but retro bowling in Indianapolis is even more fun.

 The game originated in Baltimore and eventually spread along the east coast.
 Fountain Square is the only authentic duckpin bowling alley in the midwest and has been restored to look just like a 1930’s era duckpin bowling alley.